InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 * Outputs:
     * typing_tool_outputs_{x}.pdf (where x is Segmentation strata)

-## Pathways Segmentation analysis walkthrough
+## Pathways Segmentation analysis tutorial walkthrough

-The following is a step-by-step walkthrough of the 8 phases of a Pathways Segmentation analysis.
+The following is a step-by-step walkthrough of the 8 phases of a Pathways Segmentation analysis using a sample of the Ethiopia 2016 DHS survey data.

 ### Analysis setup

-1. copy all the files from the analyses/a-new-analysis-template folder into a new project folder (e.g., sen-2018-19)
+1. copy all the files from the analyses/a-new-analysis-template folder into a new project folder inside the projects folder (e.g., analyses/projects/eth-2016-tutorial)
 2. rename the config - template.yml to config.yml (this file name will automatically be picked up when config:: functions are called)
 3. open the pathways-segmentation.Rpoj file to automatically set the working directory
-4. from within RStudio, open and edit the config.yml parameters directly
+4. from within RStudio, open and edit the config.yml parameters directly.
+For this tutorial use the following parameters:
+    -
 5. open the 1_setup.R script and run the entire script to install libraries, define input variables, and set file paths.
 6. import the Pathways Workbook if config.create_new_pathways_workbook == FALSE, if starting a new analysis set this parameter to TRUE